saptarshibasu/kafka-study/README.md

   * It automatically uses all the free memory on the machine
 * Compact byte structure rather than Java objects reduces Java Object ovehead
 * Not having an in-process cache for messages makes more memory available for page cache & reduces garbage collection issues with increased in-heap data
-* Simple reads and appends to file resulting in sequential disk access
+* Simple reads and appends to file result in sequential disk access
 * Transfer batches of messages over the network to amortize the network roundtrip, do larger sequential disk access, allocate contiguous memory blocks, provide   good compression ratio
 * Zero-copy - `sendfile` system call of Linux reduces byte copying (across kernel and user spaces) and context switches
 * Standardized binary format shared by producer, broker & consumer reduces recopying & transformation